AAAALEX-XIANG/IT-Project-Team-23/README.md

 - Search algorithm:
-  Administer can search User's information by
+  We used regular expression to make the search results more accurate.
+Administer can search User's information by their email, student id, part name and full name.

 ## Description of key classes and the application’s layers: